irenekpark49/NSDUH-Analysis-MML-Laws/README.md

 # NSDUH-Analysis-MML-Laws
 For the research rotation project requirement for my MS in Applied Biostats at Boston University, I used the NSDUH datasets to analyze the association between the importance of someone's religious beliefs and whether their state of residence had medical marijuana laws (MML).

-Datasets can be downloaded here:
+Datasets can be found at
 [2018 Dataset](https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2018-nsduh-2018-ds0001),
 [2019 Dataset](https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2019-nsduh-2019-ds0001),
 [2020 Dataset](https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2020-nsduh-2020-ds0001)